EugenS21/automation-testing/README.md

 # Netdata automation framework solution

-Automation framework is execution test cases in gherkin format for both ui and api sides.
+Automation framework is running test cases in gherkin format for both ui and api sides.

 ##Used Tools:
 * java >= 11